-The first step for many prospective tenants is to hire a real estate agent.
+The first step for many prospective tenants is to hire a real-estate agent.
 In expat-friendly areas, local agents often have experience in dealing with foreign clients, which makes the rental process a bit easier.
 Still, it may be necessary to get the help of a bilingual friend or colleague.

-It is important for expats to clearly communicate their requirements for an apartment as well as their budget.
-Properties in Guangzhou are often rented quickly, and time wasted on unsuitable properties can be costly.
+Expats should clearly communicate their requirements for an apartment as well as their budget.
+Properties in Guangzhou are taken up quickly as demand is high, and time wasted on unsuitable properties can be costly.

 To avoid surprises later on, expats should ask their agent how much commission they will have to pay after the lease is signed.
 This is typically a month's rent or a percentage thereof.
 Before signing the lease, expats should also ask about amenities such as air conditioning, the plumbing system and whether the landlord has ownership documents in their possession.

 The tenant should provide the landlord and the agency a copy of their passport and visa, and they, in turn, should give the tenant a copy of their property ownership certificate.

 As soon as they have moved in, expat tenants should go and register their address at the nearest Public Security Bureau.